-In certain switch applications, the administrator may want to control the multicast services that are available to end users.
-For example, an IP/TV service based on a specific subscription plan.
+In certain switch applications, the administrator may want to control the multicast services that are available to end-user.
+For example is about IP/TV service based on a specific subscription plan.
 The IGMP filtering feature fulfills this requirement by restricting access to specified multicast services on a switch port, and IGMP throttling limits the number of simultaneous multicast groups a port can join.